HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/index.md

 !!! danger "Important"

-    **Don't use** a production server for this tutorial as configuration changes will be made.
+    **Don't use** a production server for this walkthrough as configuration changes will be made.
 It is recommended to use a temporary local server.

 ### Skills required